SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/giuseppes-gents-hair.md

 ---
 title: "Giuseppes Gents Hair"
-preview: "Traditional Gents & Boys Barbers."
+preview: "Traditional Gents and Boys Barbers."
 description: "With over 34 years of hands-on experience and five successful years in business, Giuseppe's offers expert haircuts for all hair types in a friendly and professional atmosphere.

 ‍"